unicode-org/icu/tools/release/java/readme.txt

      but an older Doxygen may work for the API Change Report.
   - Java JDK 1.5+
   - Apache Ant
+  - Note: if you have trouble with null output, put xalan.jar and xercesImpl.jar from <http://xalan.apache.org/xalan-j/downloads.html#latest-release> into ./lib/

 To use the utility:
  1. Put both old and new ICU source trees on your system